mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 First include the ``EnumeratedString.h`` header file.

-This is a template class, and its three template parameters are the name of an ``enum`` type, a *pointer* to static vector of ``std::string`` objects, and an optional *pointer* to a statically defined function for comparing ``std::string`` objects.
-The last template parameter is defaulted to ``CompareStrings`` which implements a case-sensitive string comparison.
-A predefined function for case-insensitive string comparison, ``CompareStringsCaseInsensitive``, is also provided as an option.
+This is a template class, and its three template parameters are the name of an ``enum`` type, a *pointer* to static vector of ``std::string`` objects, and an optional *pointer* to a statically defined ``std::function`` for comparing ``std::string`` objects.
+The last template parameter is defaulted to ``compareStrings`` which implements a case-sensitive string comparison.
+A predefined function for case-insensitive string comparison, ``compareStringsCaseInsensitive``, is also provided as an option.

 Below is an example.
 Consider the mantid algorithm :code:`BakeCake`, which has a string property, ``CakeType``.
 This algorithm only knows how to bake a few types of cakes.
 The allowed types of cake the user can set for